ginkgo-project/ginkgo/CONTRIBUTING.md

 #### Structures and classes

-Structures and classes which do not experience polymorphic behaviour (i.e. do not contain virtual methods, nor members which experience polymorphic behaviour) use `snake_case`.
+Structures and classes which do not experience polymorphic behavior (i.e. do not contain virtual methods, nor members which experience polymorphic behavior) use `snake_case`.

 All other structures and classes use `CamelCase`.